So what does Kentucky Proud mean? The slogan has been around for a long time.

 Most travel writers stay busy writing about places far from home.
 But since a rocky year has kept me close to home for the longest stretch in a while, it’s time to take care of some long-overdue business.

 So without further ado, this is what it means to be Kentucky Proud:

 My hometown isn’t big, but it’s not that small.
 Around 300,000 people call Kentucky’s second largest city home, but it surely doesn’t receive as much attention as Louisville.
 I’m embarrassed to admit that I was once bored here.
 But since I began vagabonding in 2006, Lexington has grown more and more into a place that I am proud of.

 Forget all the generalizations of conventionality.
 Sure, you’ll still find sad nine-to-fivers queuing for corn syrup at the local Applebees on Friday nights, but Lexington has become increasingly weird.
 In case you didn’t know, weird is a term of endearment here in Kentucky.
 Some of Louisville’s weirdness has crept east along I-64 and caught on well in Lexington.

 Sure, a few rednecks (more on them later) still move to Lexington in search of wives, fortune, and indoor plumbing, but check out these stats:

 - Lexington tied for 10th place among the cleanest cities in the world, as ranked by Forbes.

 - Lexington ranks 10th in the country for education with a college graduate rate of around 39.5 percent.
 More than one out of every 10 people here hold a master’s degree.

 - Lexington was named 4th best city for business and careers by Forbes.

-- The median income for a family here is $53,264 – way above national average.
+- The median income for a family here is $53,264—way above national average. (side note: as a writer, I certainly don’t contribute to this stat).

 - Kiplinger named Lexington the 5th best city in the U.S. for young professionals.

 Not bad for a city that ranks only 62nd in America for population (at the time of writing).
 As a full-time starving artist, I’m unfortunately on the wrong side of most of these statistics about Lexington, but still.